PowChow/datacamp_catDecisionTree/chapter1.md

 Converting categories in text to numbers means that categories are encoded as unique integers.
 For example, `gender` in any dataset may have the values ['male', 'female', 'nontraditional'], which may be encoded as [0, 1, 2].

 Since the question being asked here requires knowledge of `customer_rating` categories, this column will become the target values for the Decision Tree Model.

+*** =instructions
 Write a function operator to convert the `customer_rating` column to encoded numerical values.
 We will use the output of your function operator as the target value for our decision tree.

-*** =instructions
-- Create a function that will convert
--
 *** =hint
 - Use the output of`cars['customer_rating'].unique()` to explicitly `map` categories to unique numbers.
 - Use `map` operater and dictionary to tie each category to number rangning from 0 to 3.